How to Create an Asset Protection Strategy in California

 We’ll start with protecting your assets while you’re still alive.

-California offers its citizens plenty of legal challenges, but we are blessed by a law which allows us to create something called a Private Retirement Plan.
+Residents of California have access to a very special financial vehicle called a Private Retirement Plan.
 A California PRP is much more than a mere financial plan.
 It includes the creation of a Private Retirement Trust, careful retitling of assets, and a written actuarial plan—all of which must be created by professionals.
+Read more about PRPs here.

 Here’s a disaster we see all too often in our practice: An inheritance which required a lifetime to accumulate is taken by a predator, creditor, or divorce after it transfers to a loved one.